 Where to Order Curve?

-It is really easy to order Curve.
-You need to install Curve App to your phone.
+It is easy to acquire your Curve card.
+You just need to install Curve App to your phone.
 The card can be ordered via the app and it will be delivered to your home in 2 weeks.
 Before that, you can start using Curve Card with a virtual card available from the app.

-Curve Blue offers a 1% bonus on purchases from three selected merchants for 3 months.
-Curve Black and Curve Metal do not have any time limitations for this feature.
+Curve Black and Metal give a 1% bonus on purchases from selected merchants.
 The merchant list includes among others: Lidl and Shell.
-In other words, you get one percent bonus for all Lidl purchases.
-The bonus accumulates in the Curve application, from which it can be used later.
+In other words, you get a one per cent bonus for all Lidl purchases.
+The bonus accumulates as Curve Cash, and it can be used later to pay for purchases.

-Download Curve App via our referral link and you (and we) will get £5 welcome bonus.
+Download Curve App via our referral link and you will get a welcome bonus if there is an active campaign.

-According to our Curve review, Curve is an excellent payment card among travellers whose destinations are using a different currency from one's own home currency.
-As a free card, Curve Blue brings clear savings in currency conversion costs.
+According to our Curve review, Curve is an excellent payment card among travellers whose destinations are using a different currency from one's home currency.
+As a free card, Curve Standard brings clear savings in currency conversion costs.
 The card is also suitable for those who travel for work with credit cards from different banks.
 In addition, Curve is also a great choice for daily spending.
-As a basic rule, when using credit cards, one needs to spend wisely when using Curve card too.
+As a basic rule, when using credit cards, one needs to spend wisely when using Curve cards too.

-Since Curve Blue is completely free, trying it yourself is the easiest way to find out the suitability of this card for yourself.
+Since Curve Standard is completely free, trying it yourself is the easiest way to find out the suitability of this card.